chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-3-of-3.md

 ### Probes

-Two kinds of probes exist in Kubernetes.
+Two kinds of probes exist in Kubernetes:

 1. `readinessProbe`: Indicates whether the Container is ready to service requests.
 If the readiness probe fails, the endpoints controller does not add the Pod’s IP address to all Services that match the Pod.
 2. `livenessProbe`: A validation whether the Container is running.
 If the liveness probe fails, kubelet kills the Container, and the Container is subjected to its restart policy.

-When using a both probes, the `livenessProbe` is not executed by Kubelet, until after the `readinessProbe` passes.
+When using both probes, the `livenessProbe` is not executed by Kubelet, until after the `readinessProbe` passes.

 Three different implementations of probes exist: